Listen (David Guetta album)

 Listen is the sixth studio album by French DJ and record producer David Guetta.
 It was released on 21 November 2014.
-It features collaborations with artists from the R&B, hip hop, alternative rock and pop worlds such as Sam Martin, Emeli Sandé, The Script, Nicki Minaj, John Legend, Nico & Vinz, Ryan Tedder (the lead singer of pop rock band OneRepublic), Sia, Magic!, Bebe Rexha, South African male choral group Ladysmith Black Mambazo, Ms. Dynamite, Elliphant, Birdy, Jaymes Young, Sonny Wilson, Vassy, and Skylar Grey.
+It features collaborations with artists from the R&B, hip-hop, alternative rock and pop worlds such as Sam Martin, Emeli Sandé, the Script, Nicki Minaj, John Legend, Nico & Vinz, Ryan Tedder (the lead singer of pop rock band OneRepublic), Sia, Magic!, Bebe Rexha, Ladysmith Black Mambazo, Ms. Dynamite, Elliphant, Birdy, Jaymes Young, Sonny Wilson, Vassy, and Skylar Grey.
 It also features additional production from Guetta's frequent collaborator Giorgio Tuinfort, Avicii, Afrojack, Nicky Romero, Showtek, and Stadiumx among others, with additional writing credits from Austin Bisnow, Jason Evigan, Julie Frost, and The-Dream among others.

 Listen was preceded by the release of five singles: "Shot Me Down", "Bad", "Blast Off", "Lovers on the Sun" and "Dangerous".
-The album reached the top 10 in eighteen countries, including France, Germany, the United Kingdom, the United States and Canada.
+The album reached the Top 10 in eighteen countries, including France, Germany, the United Kingdom, the United States and Canada.
 Reviews were mixed with critics praising the songwriting and catchiness of songs, but criticized the repetitive formula of the album.
 The album debuted at number 8 on the UK Albums Chart and peaked at number 4 on the US Billboard 200.